isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_SK_MSG.md

 * `SK_DROP` - The message should be dropped.

 The [`bpf_msg_apply_bytes`](../helper-function/bpf_msg_apply_bytes.md) helper function can be used to indicate for which bytes the verdict applies.
 This has two cases.
-First BPF program applies verdict to fewer bytes than in the current sendmsg/sendfile this will apply the verdict to the first N bytes of the message then run the BPF program again with data pointers recalculated to the N+1 byte.
-The second case is the BPF program applies a verdict to more bytes than the current sendmsg or sendfile system call.
-In this case the infrastructure will cache the verdict and apply it to future sendmsg/sendfile calls until the byte limit is reached.
+First BPF program applies verdict to fewer bytes than in the current `sendmsg`/`sendfile` this will apply the verdict to the first N bytes of the message then run the BPF program again with data pointers recalculated to the N+1 byte.
+The second case is the BPF program applies a verdict to more bytes than the current `sendmsg` or `sendfile` system call.
+In this case the infrastructure will cache the verdict and apply it to future `sendmsg`/`sendfile` calls until the byte limit is reached.
 This avoids the overhead of running BPF programs on large payloads.

-The helper [`bpf_msg_cork_bytes`](../helper-function/bpf_msg_cork_bytes.md) handles a different case where a BPF program can not reach a verdict on a msg until it receives more bytes AND the program doesn't want to forward the packet until it is known to be "good".
+The helper [`bpf_msg_cork_bytes`](../helper-function/bpf_msg_cork_bytes.md) handles a different case where a BPF program can not reach a verdict on a message until it receives more bytes AND the program doesn't want to forward the packet until it is known to be "good".
 The example case being a user (albeit a dumb one probably) sends messages in 1B system calls.
 The BPF program can call [`bpf_msg_cork_bytes`](../helper-function/bpf_msg_cork_bytes.md) with the required byte limit to reach a verdict and then the program will only be called again once N bytes are received.

 ## Context